Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Death Revert"				"0"

-			// The plugin will automatically disable the Mutant Tank if none of its abilities are installed.
-			// Note: The ability plugins cache is only updated when configs are loaded/refreshed.
-			// Note: This setting does not disable the Mutant Tank if it does not have any abilities.
-			// Note: Do not change this setting if you are unsure of how it works.
-			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// 0/"disabled"/"false"/"off"/"no": OFF
-			// 1/"enabled"/"true"/"on"/"yes": ON
-			"Detect Plugins"			"0"

 			// These are the RGBA values of the Mutant Tank's skin color.
 			// Note: Any value less than "0" will output a random color.